-Nonie has a background in pharmacy with nine years of experience working in a variety of community and hospital pharmacies since graduating from The University of Sydney with a Master of Pharmacy.
+Nonie has a background in pharmacy and biomedical research.
+She has nine years of experience working in a variety of community and hospital pharmacies since graduating from The University of Sydney with a Master of Pharmacy.
 Prior to that she obtained a Bachelor of Biomedical Science (Honours) from Monash University where she completed a qualitative research project that examined the lived experience of obesity in the Chinese community in Victoria.

 Keen to gain all round experiences in public health, health policy, operational management, strategic planning and project management, Nonie hopes to develop the necessary management skills and leadership qualities to become a valued member of the health sector of tomorrow.

 Simonne Collins is an Australian College of Health Service Management (ACHSM) intern who joined the program in 2019.
-Her current placement is at the Department of Health and Human Services working within the Metropolitan Health Services Performance unit.
-Previously Simonne completed placements at Western Health working within the Emergency, Medicine and Cancer Services division and at Goulburn Valley Health working in the clinical operations team based at Shepparton Hospital.
+Her current placement is at Alfred Health within the Outpatient Program.
+Previously Simonne completed placements at Department of Health and Human Services working within the Metropolitan Health Services Performance and Improvement team, Western Health working within the Emergency, Medicine and Access division and at Goulburn Valley Health working in the clinical operations team based at Shepparton Hospital.

 Simonne has a Bachelor of Health Sciences and a Master of Occupational Therapy Practice from La Trobe University.
-She also recently completed a Master of Business Administration (Health) via Flinders University and a Master of Health Management via the University of New England.
+She has also completed a Master of Business Administration (Health) via Flinders University, Master of Health Management and a Graduate Diploma of Professional Practice (Health Education) via the University of New England.